 - Hotel Okura Amsterdam

-Is Amsterdam ready to host my event or meeting once it’s allowed?
+Is Amsterdam ready to host my event or meeting?

 Yes!
-Just like you, we can't wait to restart and help you host your next meeting or congress in Amsterdam.
+The 2021/2022 congress season has begun and we are ready to host your next meeting or congress in Amsterdam.
 But, safety is key.
-Find out how Amsterdam is getting ready for safe events once we get the chance to welcome you again.
+Find out how Amsterdam is getting ready for safe events.

 Get inspired: innovative events and hybrid meetings

-Even when coronavirus measures still apply, you can organise a unique, safe and fruitful meeting, conference or event in Amsterdam (as soon as the government allows it).
-Many of Amsterdam’s meeting and congress venues have already hosted impactful events in COVID times, including events with live audiences as well as innovative hybrid meetings.
-Read their stories and be inspired.
+You can organise a unique, safe and fruitful meeting, conference or event in Amsterdam while some measures remain.
+Many of Amsterdam’s meeting and congress venues have already hosted impactful events during the pandemic, including events with live audiences as well as innovative hybrid meetings.
+Read their stories and get inspired.